samisalkosuo/finnish-dep-parser-docker/README.md

   - 1=log elapsed time and excerpt of parsed text.
   - 2=log elapsed time, full text and some other info.
   - Default is 1.
-  - If log_level=0, you can see latest parsed text by using GET-request to parser.
+  - If log_level=0, you can see the latest parsed text by using GET-request to parser.

 ## Farming

 Directory *parserfarm* includes scripts to start finnish-dep-parser farm, 1 or more parser containers within single host accessible via proxy.
 Farm is implemented using scripts and plain containers without docker-compose or other similar stuff in order to have nothing but Docker runtime as a prereq.

 Parsing of text is CPU intensive.
 If you use many parsers, they may consume all CPU resources.
 If you use few parsers, they may not take advantage of all resources.
 Good starting point is to have about as many parser containers as there are CPU cores in the server.

+Note that each parser container requires over 2GB of memory.
+Java heap size is 2GB and in-memory cache size is 100MB.
+Good starting point is to assume that each parser needs about 2.5GB of memory (and remember that Docker host requires also memory).

 Files in parserfarm-directory: